lrvick/kral/README.md

 ## Current Features ##

-  * Ability to harvest user information, and posts from Twitter and
+  * Ability to harvest user information, and posts from Twitter, Facebook, Buzz, Identica, Youtube, Flickr...
   * Ability to expand all short-urls into full real URLs.
   * Modular design.
 Easily add or disable plugins for different social networks.